iBanFirst is a fintech supporting more than 4,000 SMEs and their multicurrency transactions from its headquarters in Brussels.

 If your yearly transaction volume is greater than EUR100,000 and you mainly operate in Europe, iBanFirst could be a secure and genuine cost saver for your business.
 You may only end up paying fees for sending payments and converting foreign currency.
 The transparency around the payments process is a benefit and could help you to identify further cost savings.
 You will also get a dedicated account manager you can contact at any time.

 If you do business outside of Europe or plan to in the next several years, or your yearly transaction volume is under EUR100,000, payment fees could quickly accumulate with iBanFirst.
 It might be wise to do some due diligence on an alternative provider.

-Hong Kong-based fintech Statrys offers an IBAN account for EU payments, and its business account supports 11 currencies, including EUR, GBP, USD, JPY, CNY, SGD, and HKD.
+Hong Kong-based fintech Statrys offers a business account that supports 11 currencies, including EUR, GBP, USD, JPY, CNY, SGD, and HKD.
 It offers low and flat payment fees, and FX fees are based on the real-time mid-market rate.
+You can apply for payment cards for more flexibility in making payments.
 And for questions or assistance you may need, each client gets their own dedicated account manager.